philrz/super/docs/formats/data-model.md

 ### 2.2 Array

-An array is an ordered sequence of zero or more Zed values called "elements" all conforming to the same Zed type.
+An array is an ordered sequence of zero or more values called "elements" all conforming to the same type.

 An array value may be empty.
 An empty array may have element type `null`.